shyao222/PPG-LBSPE/README.md

 ```

 ## Hosted Version
-For a quick demo, you can also access the hosted version of ChemPredictor at https://ppg-lbspe.streamlit.app/
+For a quick demo, you can also access the hosted version of PPG-LBSPE at https://ppg-lbspe.streamlit.app/

 ## Dependencies